DaniRuizPerez/AutomaticReasoning/ASP/README.md

 - gringo
 - lilypond (optional)

-The pythong file canon.py can be executed with the following commands:
+The python file canon.py can be executed with the following commands:

     -v x : Determine x number of voices
-	-i file : To stablish the base file for the canon
-	-p file : To stablish the preference file
+    -i file : To stablish the base file for the canon -p file : To stablish the preference file
     -l : To stablish if Lilypond should be called to generate the audio file -h : Shows help
 As default, input = input.txt and preferences = preferences1.txt"""